TARBOO 2026

 -

 Washington State Liquor and Cannabis Board regulations prohibit outside alcohol at the event.
 Any campers in violation of this policy will be asked to take their alcohol back to their cars.
-Beer, wine and cider will be available for purchase at the festival.
+Beer, wine and cider will be available for purchase at the festival at affordable prices.

 -